MrArna/akkacrawler/README.md

 used to navigate through the information it contains, in particular to retrieve the *clone_url* fields.
 These fields are then used to clone the repository via command line process invocation.

 Once the repo is successfully cloned, the actor send a Versioning message where it indicates the location of the project and that its versioning can start.

+Please note that if the program tries to download a project that already exists in the *tmp* subfolder, it will throw an exception.

 ###Project Versioning